vectordotdev/vector/CONTRIBUTING.md

 You might need to tweak `skaffold`, here are some hints:

-* `skaffold` will try to detect whether a local cluster is used; in local cluster is used it won't push the docker images it builds to a registry.
+* `skaffold` will try to detect whether a local cluster is used; if a local cluster is used, `skaffold` won't push the docker images it builds to a registry.
   See [this page](https://skaffold.dev/docs/environment/local-cluster/)
   for how you can troubleshoot and tweak this behavior.